ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-4_CAM_vSphere_UI.md

    ​	2) Delete Instance

 4. Select **Destroy Resource**.
-This will bring up a dialog box and you will have to type "destroy" into the highlighted imput box and then Click **Destroy**
+This will bring up a dialog box and you will have to type "destroy" into the highlighted input box and then Click **Destroy**

    ![Lab_1-4_F](../images/Lab_1-4_F.png)

 5. Select **Delete Instance**.
-This will bring up a dialog box and you will have to type "delete" into the highlighted imput box and then Click **Delete**
+This will bring up a dialog box and you will have to type "delete" into the highlighted input box and then Click **Delete**